kimbjerge/insectTracking/README.md

 3. Install opencv with the command "pip install opencv-contrib-python"

 #### Start the program ####
-Start the program by running the file ict_main.py with the command "python ict_main.py"
+Start the program by running the file insect_tracking.py with the command "python insect_tracking.py"

 #### Results & output ####
 The algorithm outputs the results in JSON and CSV files with date and counts for each species (class).
 These statistic files are by default named statistics.json and statistics.csv.
 The track files are by default named <DirectoryName>.json and <DirectoryName>.csv
-The track files contain the following information:
+The track files YYYYMMDD.csv contain the following information:

 | Property | Description | Example |
 |--------------|----------|----------|